-- 1.1 The objective of this Code of Practice (CoP) is to ensure that electricity suppliers and distribution network operators work in cooperation with other licence holders where necessary to put best-practice industry procedures in place for the: - (i) Prevention of Theft of Electricity; - (ii) Detection of Theft of Electricity; and - (iii) Investigation of Theft of Electricity, and;

-(iii)(iv) Managing the Outcome of Investigation into Theft of Electricity.

-- 1.2 Compliance with this CoP is a mandatory licence requirement on all electricity suppliers and the electricity distribution network operator (DNO), and therefore any breach of the CoP will be considered a breach of licence.
-Further, this CoP requires the DNO and suppliersLicensees to work together and cooperate to establish industry procedures and to implement and comply with the procedures.
-Therefore any failure by a licenseeLicensee to establish and implement such procedures or to comply with such procedures on an ongoing basis would be considered a breach of this CoP and therefore a breach of licence. - 1.3 The DNO and suppliersLicensees shall research and implement best practice arrangements for the theft-related industry procedures.
-The DNO and suppliersLicensees should continue to seek best practice arrangements on an ongoing basis and propose amendments to the industry procedures where appropriate. - 1.4 Where appropriate, the DNO and suppliersLicensees should take opportunities to share best practice ideas, arrangements and information between the electricity and gas industry. - 1.5 This CoP covers domestic and businessnon-domestic electricity premises.
-Therefore the industry procedures must cover domestic and businessnon-domestic electricity premises in order to comply with this CoP.
-Disconnection from and reconnection to the electricity network are not within the scope of this CoP.
-Disconnection and reconnection arrangements are set out in the relevant Licensee's disconnection and reconnection policies.
+- 1.1 The objective of this Code of Practice (CoP) is to ensure that electricity suppliers and distribution network operators work in cooperation with other licence holders where necessary to put best-practice industry procedures in place for the: - (i) Prevention of Theft of Electricity12; - (ii) Detection of Theft of Electricity; - (iii) Investigation of Theft of Electricity, and; - (iv) Managing the Outcome of Investigation into Theft of Electricity. - 1.2 Compliance with this CoP is a mandatory licence requirement on all electricity suppliers and the electricity distribution network operator (DNO), and therefore any breach of the CoP will be considered a breach of licence.
+Further, this CoP requires the Licensees to work together and cooperate to establish industry procedures and to implement and comply with the procedures.
+Therefore any failure by a Licensee to establish and implement such procedures or to comply with such procedures on an ongoing basis would be considered a breach of this CoP and therefore a breach of licence. - 1.3 Licensees shall research and implement best practice arrangements for the theft-related industry procedures.
+The Licensees should continue to seek best practice arrangements on an ongoing basis and propose amendments to the industry procedures where appropriate. - 1.4 Where appropriate, the Licensees should take opportunities to share best practice ideas, arrangements and information between the electricity and gas industry. - 1.5 This CoP covers domestic and non-domestic electricity premises.

+Therefore the industry procedures must cover domestic and non-domestic

-&lt;sup>1-Theft of Electricity is defined in Section 910 of this CoP
+12Theft of Electricity is defined in Section 10 of this CoP